Community Read

 ""

-After the Aspen Words Literary Prize winner is chosen, Aspen Words and the Library partner together to provide 230 copies of the winning book to community members.
+Each year, after the Aspen Words Literary Prize is announced, Aspen Words and the Library team up to put these great stories into readers' hands.
+Together, we distribute free copies of the winning book to community members, helping spark conversation, connection, and a shared love of literature.

 Book Distribution Party